djKianoosh/shelf/README.md

 ```
 Available profiles:
 • backend      : Focus on all backend services.
-• feature-slice : Full-stack context for a feature (orders service and main app).
+• feature-slice: Full-stack context for a feature (orders service and main app).
 • frontend     : Scope to the main web application and its shared UI components.
 • tech-docs    : Context for writing documentation.
 ```

 ### `shelf status`